-Resv inhibits the increased levels of $TNF\alpha$ and interleukin (IL)-6 in diabetic kidneys [6].
+Resv inhibits the increased levels of TNF α and interleukin (IL)-6 in diabetic kidneys [6].

-The inflammatory response modulated by posttranscriptional control [7] is dependent on AU-rich element (ARE)-mediated mechanisms [8].
-The AREbinding protein, tristetraprolin (TTP) binds and destabilizes pro-inflammatory mRNAs including TNF α [9].
+The inflammatory response modulated by post-transcriptional control [7] is dependent on AU-rich element (ARE)-mediated mechanisms [8].
+The ARE-binding protein, tristetraprolin (TTP) binds and destabilizes pro-inflammatory mRNAs including TNF α [9].
 TTP-deficient mice show severe inflammatory arthritis, autoimmune dysfunction, and myeloid hyperplasia [10], indicating the importance role of TTP in inhibiting inflammatory responses.
 These mice produce increasing amount of the proinflammatory cytokine TNF α by macrophages leading to polyarticular arthritis.

 It is also reported that LPS treatment induces the expression of TTP [11].
 LPS-induced TTP seems to exert an inhibitory function against LPS-induced lung inflammation, because TTP deficiency aggravates LPS-induced lung inflammation.
-Resv stimulates HO-1 expression and this activation is related to the antiinflammatory and antioxidant effects [12,13].
-HO1 and TTP are functionally linked in mediating the antiinflammatory effects; HO1 is necessary for the induction of TTP [14,15].
-These observations suggest that Resv may have protective function in inflammation through TTP induction in hepatocytes.
+Resv stimulates HO-1 expression and this activation is related to the anti-